- jMeter Tutorial

 jMeter - Overview

-Before digging into the JMeter, let us first understand few jargons mostly associated with the testing of any application.
+Before going into the details of JMeter, let us first understand a few jargons associated with the testing of any application.

-Performance Test: This test sets the ‘best possible’ performance expectation under a given configuration of infrastructure.
-It also highlights early in the testing process if changes need to be made before application goes into production.
+Performance Test − This test sets the best possible performance expectation under a given configuration of infrastructure.
+It also highlights early in the testing process if any changes need to be made before the application goes into production.

-Load Test: This test is basically used for exercising\discovering the system under the top load it was designed to operate under.
+Load Test − This test is basically used for testing the system under the top load it was designed to operate under.

 What is JMeter?

-This is a Java desktop application with a graphical interface using the Swing graphical API, can therefore run on any environment / workstation accepting a Java virtual machine, for example: Windows, Linux, Mac, etc.
+JMeter is a Java desktop application with a graphical interface that uses the Swing graphical API.
+It can therefore run on any environment / workstation that accepts a Java virtual machine, for example − Windows, Linux, Mac, etc.